Sidduri2025/RehabEdge/README.md

 	Data captured by the Edge AI device (video, posture data) must be encrypted before being sent to the app or server.
  ## 3. Fast response
     Mobile app should load quickly and feel responsive.

+ Described approach for sending reminders at fixed/custom times